 Practical information for visiting Walibi:

 - Just 30 min away from Brussels, Walibi is the most centrally-located amusement park in Belgium.
 It’s also a very busy park.
-We were lucky to visit on a grey summer weekday, when most rides only had 5-15 minutes waiting time, but if you come on a sunny weekend, you may want to consider one of their Speedy passes.
+However, if you visit on a weekday in summer, you will find that most rides only have 5-20 minutes waiting time.
+But if you come on a sunny weekend, you may want to consider one of their Speedy passes.

 - Walibi also has season passes that include unlimited access to Walibi Belgium, Aqualibi, and Bellewaerde.
 Family Golden Pass is a great value for families with two children or more.